Lennord/HyperCosmetics/README.md

 # HyperCosmetics
-This skript allows you to implement many types of cosmetics.
+HyperCosmetics is a skript allows you to implement many types of cosmetics.